-In Zenkit, you can use our 2D Kanban features to view lists and rows to set up a matrix.
+Personal Kanban swimlanes can be used in Zenkit to view lists and rows to set up a matrix.
 You could set up your own Eisenhower matrix, sorting your tasks by Importance on one axis and urgency on another.
 If you work in a team, you could sort progress by team member so you have a solid overview of each team member’s work and can see if someone is struggling.

 So there you have it!
 While personal Kanban sounds like a bunch of productivity jargon, it’s actually a very simple and flexible system that can work for anyone, anywhere.

 How do you stay productive?
 Leave us a comment or send an email with your own personal productivity system to firstname.lastname@example.org.
 Just want to give us some feedback on how we’re doing with the blog?
 Fill out our blog feedback form 🙂